Fill Out a Valid IRS Schedule C 1040 Template

 Dos and Don'ts

-• Don't forget to sign and date the form before submitting it.
+• Don't forget to sign and date the form before submission.

 Key takeaways